Trump rips tech firms at 'free speech' summit

 Trump said he might invite some of the conservative social media users back to the White House for the meeting with major social media firms.
 Three tech officials said they had no knowledge of the meeting before Trump announced it.

-Facebook Inc, Twitter Inc and Alphabet Inc’s Google declined to comment on Trump’s announcement that he would bring them to the White House for a meeting.
+Facebook Inc (FB.O), Twitter Inc and Alphabet Inc’s (GOOGL.O) Google declined to comment on Trump’s announcement that he would bring them to the White House for a meeting.

 The Internet Association, a trade group representing major tech firms like Facebook, Twitter and Google, said, “Internet companies are not biased against any political ideology, and conservative voices in particular have used social media to great effect.”